2013 Egyptian coup d'état: Background

 Then President Mohamed Morsi (right) and General el-Sisi (left) listen to visiting U.S. Secretary of Defense Chuck Hagel (center), during a meeting with U.S. officials on 24 April 2013.
 El-Sisi, chosen by Morsi to be the first post-Mubarak era Defense Minister, would later sanction the removal of Morsi from office.

 In February 2011, Hosni Mubarak resigned after 18 days of mass demonstrations that ended his 29-year rule of Egypt.
-In July 2011 the caretaker government approved an election law, leading to election of a Parliament in December 2011 – January 2012, and an advisory council in January–February 2012.
+In July 2011, the caretaker government approved an election law, leading to the election of a Parliament in December 2011 – January 2012, and an advisory council in January–February 2012.
 An alliance led by the Freedom and Justice Party won the most seats in each election.
 An additional 25% of the members of the advisory council were to be appointed by the President.
 In June 2012, Mohamed Morsi won the presidential election with 51.73% of total votes to become the first democratically elected president of Egypt.
 In June 2012, prior to Morsi being sworn in as president, the Supreme Constitutional Court ruled that the election law was unconstitutional and ordered the elected bodies dissolved.
 After assuming office, President Morsi appointed additional members to the advisory council from 35 political parties and invited the elected bodies to meet to discuss the ruling of the court.

 The elected parliament determined that the constitutional court did not have authority to dissolve an elected parliament, then referred the matter to the Court of Cassation.
 The elected parliament could not pass any laws, but the advisory council continued to give advice on proposed Presidential Decrees.
 Parliament also proceeded with the creation of a new constitutional committee to draft amendments to the Egyptian Constitution, replacing the committee created in March 2012 but dissolved by the constitutional court.
 Proposed constitutional amendments were approved in December 2012 by a national referendum.
 New elections were scheduled for April 2013 under a law approved in draft by the constitutional court, but were postponed to October 2013 to comply with a technical order of an administrative court.